alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 // TypeError: The value of "age" must be a number.
 ```

 When you work with `set()` trap, and the change is accepted, you should always return `true`.
-This is will indicate that the change was successful.
+This will indicate that the change was successful.
 If the change wasn't successful, if it was rejected, you can throw appropriate [error].
 In this case, you should also use [try...catch] to safely catch that error.

 ### The ownKeys() trap